Place Value: Lolly Shop

 - Use the groups of tens and hundreds to name the number: Students recognise the place value pattern that emerges when making tens and hundreds.
 This is investigated in the next phase of the task.
 Again, you might ask students how many lollies there would be if another 5 rolls were added to their collection.

 Base 10 blocks are commonly used in primary classrooms to model the base 10 structure of our number system.
-But students won’t necessarily just ‘see’ the mathematics in the models.
+But students won’t necessarily just ‘see’ the mathematics in the model.
 It is helpful for them to construct the models themselves.

 Create a class version of Ms Fizz's Record Chart (you can use the slide provided in the Lolly Shop PowerPoint).
 Record data on how many boxes, rolls and loose lollies students had in their collection, and the total number of lollies in their collection.
 Don’t correct errors at this stage.